baigquickkeys/Python/README.md

 # Python
-Here are my python project which i have completed myself
+Here are my python projects which i have completed myself